-Our team is made up of not only the folks who currently live and work at Big Laurel year round, but also of all those who have joined us throughout the past 44 years.
+Our team is made up of not only the folks who currently live and work at Big Laurel year round, but also of all those who have joined us over the years.
 Many individuals have dedicated years to the vision of Big Laurel.
 Our current community is just a small snapshot into one season of Big Laurel.

 Grace Williams